observatorium/observatorium/docs/proposals/20230130-go-configuration.md

 In theory, we can arrange Go-based configuration libraries in Observatorium in the same fashion as we do for jsonnet with jsonnet-bundler i.e, something like below, only this would rely on Go modules for versioning and dependency management.

 ![Go Configuration library import path](./go-lib-upstream.png "Go Configuration library import path")

+### IDE/Editor Support

+Jsonnet does have some IDE support thanks to projects like https://github.com/grafana/jsonnet-language-server which are available as extensions to various editors.
+The primary features for this include,

+* Jump to definitions for local definitions and local imports
+* Error/Lint diagnostics
+* Standard library hover and autocomplete

+However, this does not work well with [jsonnet-bundler](https://github.com/jsonnet-bundler/jsonnet-bundler),

+* Cannot jump to definitions of imported libs (can only jump to the import)
+* Error/lint diagnostics are misleading with `RUNTIME ERROR: couldn't open import (github.com/...`
+* Standard library hover/autocomplete works well, but no support for any user libraries

+In comparison, Go provides extremely mature IDE/editor support via [`gopls`](https://pkg.go.dev/golang.org/x/tools/gopls) with well-documented and feature-rich [integrations](https://github.com/golang/vscode-go/blob/master/README.md).
+While this proposal will not go too in-depth into comparing Jsonnet and Go dev tooling, there are some large benefits that come with Go tooling that allow for a much better UX,

+- Jump to definition supported for both local, standard lib and imported third-party modules
+- Hove and autocomplete with goDoc for standard library and user code definitions
+- Full language error/lint diagnostics

 ### Proof-of-Concept Library